 Shadow play as a form of artistic expression reached its peak in Germany during the Romantic full stop.
 It was a form of performance for adults: the play with light and shadow touched people with its expressiveness.
-Today, shadow puppetry has lost its importance, but is gradually being rediscovered as a wonderful activity in families, as a performance at family celebrations and as an enrichment for teaching.
-In the Waldorfshop we offer you online under our category Games & Toys a fine selection of shadow play figures, as well as everything it takes to make your own shadow theatre.
+Today, shadow play has lost its importance, but is gradually being rediscovered as a wonderful activity in families, as a performance at family celebrations and as an enrichment for teaching.
+At Waldorfshop, we offer you a fine selection of shadow play figures online in our Games & Toys category, as well as everything you need to make your own shadow theatre.

 Shadow theatre - how does it work?

 You don't need much to create and play shadow plays:

 a sheet of paper or some cardboard to cut out